-Every parent wonders, sooner or later, if what they taught their kids actually stuck with them in a meaningful way.
-Susan and I met a young lady recently at a wedding.
-She is in her 20s and shared with us a discussion that she had with her mom.
-During that talk, her mom asked her, “What do you think are the most important values we taught you growing up and are they still important to you?”
+All parents wonder, sooner or later, if what they taught their kids actually stuck with them in a meaningful way.
+Susan and I once met a young lady at a wedding.
+She was in her 20s and shared with us a discussion she’d had with her mom.
+During that talk, her mom asked her, “What do you think are the most important values we taught you growing up, and are they still important to you?”
 What her mom really wanted to know was whether it stuck.
-Was her daughter now embracing all of those things their family holds so dear…all those things she spent teaching her daughter.
+Was her daughter now embracing all those things their family holds so dear, all those things she spent time teaching her daughter?
 And maybe she wanted some kind of confirmation that she, as a parent, did her job well.

-How you interact with the people around you sows seeds in your child’s heart about how they should interact with others.
-They watch what you do more than hear what you say.
+How you interact with the people around you sows seeds in your kids’ hearts about how they should interact with others.
+Being a positive influence on your kids means knowing they watch what you do more than hear what you say.
 Their future choices will, in large part, reflect your values and relationship with them.

 It won’t matter as much to your child what character qualities you say are important.
 What will matter most are the qualities you show in everyday life: honesty, integrity, courage, duty, honor, commitment.

 Sowing seeds of truth is critical to their future.
 They will have to sort through millions of conflicting truth claims in their lifetime.
 And they need you, now, to plant in them the absolute truths.
 They also need to hear the why behind the what of your convictions.
 The fruit of God’s truth in their minds and hearts will help them reject the lies of the world that will swirl around them.